Linguistics Course Catalog

 5 units

 Continuation of Syntax A. The syntax of unbounded dependencies, including constituent questions, relative clauses, clefts, topicalization.
 Constraints on extraction; unbounded versus successive cyclic movement; the licensing of gaps.
-Prerequisite(s): course 221.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 221.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 226